-Antonello Manacorda is currently Artistic Director of Kammerakademie Potsdam, a position he has held since 2010, and Principal Conductor of Het Gelders Orkest in The Netherlands since 2011 – a position he bids farewell to in the 2018-19 season.
+Antonello Manacorda is Artistic Director of the Kammerakademie Potsdam.
+He has been Principal Conductor of the Het Gelders Orkest in the Netherlands since 2011 – a position he bids farewell to in the 2018-19 season.

 Antonello Manacorda was founding member, longtime concertmaster and vice president of the Mahler Chamber Orchestra.
 Through a grant of the De Sono Association of his hometown Turin he studied conducting with Jorma Panula in Helsinki.
 He has since established himself as a highly sought after conductor, both on the symphonic and on the operatic stage.

 In the 2018-19 season Antonello Manacorda conducts new productions of “Magic Flute” at Amsterdam’s De Nationale Opera, at the Théâtre de la Monnaie in Brussels as well as at the Glyndebourne Festival, where he made his debut in 2016.
 His highly anticipated debut at London’s Royal Opera House Covent Garden awaits in January 2019, before he returns to the Bavarian State Opera conducting a new production of “Alceste”.